Travel The World

 Salvador, Bahia

-Once the capital of the Portuguese Empire during colonial times, Salvador is now the vibrant capital of Bahia.
+Once the capital of the Portuguese Empire, Salvador is now the vibrant capital of Bahia.
+It’s a popular destination during Carnival, where you can experience Brazil’s rich culture, music, and traditions at their best.

 Jericoacoara